Nu11ifier/BlueTeamToolset/BlueTeamToolset.md

 NOTE: If there is anything you see wrong, or need to be added, you are free to contribute and I will try look into it.
 I will also try to improve the structure for easier nagivation.

+### ToDo
+* Add more tools
+* Add SIEMs
+* Create a category with a list of different blacklists
+* Create a category with a list of different IDS/IPS rulesets

 - - -

 ## Cyber Defence Frameworks